-POMC deficiency obesity is a life-threatening ultra-orphan disease, with approximately 50 patients reported to date.
-We estimate actual prevalence of this disorder could be between 100 and 500 patients worldwide.
+POMC deficiency obesity is a life-threatening, ultra-rare orphan disease, with approximately 50 patients reported to date.
+Ultra-rare orphan diseases are generally categorized as those that affect fewer than 20 patients per million.
+We believe that our addressable patient population for this disorder is approximately 100 to 500 patients worldwide.
 Like PWS, patients with POMC deficiency have unrelenting hyperphagia that begins in infancy and they develop severe, early onset obesity.
-POMC deficiency obesity results from two different homozygous genetic defects, both upstream of MC4R.
+POMC deficiency obesity results from two different homozygous genetic defects, both upstream (which refers to the relative position of the defect earlier in the pathway) of MC4R.
 Currently, there is no approved treatment for the obesity and hyperphagia associated with this genetic disorder.

 We have initiated a Phase 2, open-label, clinical trial to evaluate the effects of up to 12 weeks of setmelanotide treatment on weight reduction and hunger in approximately six patients with POMC deficiency obesity.
-The initial patient in this trial lost 25.8 kg, or 56.9 lbs., over the first 13 weeks of treatment, immediately regained weight on withdrawal of drug, and resumed outstanding weight loss upon re-initiation of setmelanotide treatment in a long-term extension.
+The initial patient in this trial lost 25.8 kg, or 56.9 lbs., over the first 13 weeks of treatment, immediately regained weight on withdrawal of drug, and resumed outstanding weight loss upon re-initiation of setmelanotide treatment in a long-term extension and has lost 51 kgs, or 112 lbs., over 42 weeks.
+Our second POMC patient has been treated for 10 weeks and has lost 17.8 kgs, or 39.2 lbs.
 We expect to report results from this trial in the first half of 2016.
-Based on our consultations with the FDA, we intend to pursue an accelerated path to approval of setmelanotide for POMC deficiency obesity.
+Based on our consultations with the FDA, we intend to pursue a faster path to approval of setmelanotide for POMC deficiency obesity, similar to the faster path we intend to seek in connection with the use of setmelanotide to treat obesity in PWS patients.
+In addition, we intend to apply for orphan drug designation for the use of setmelanotide for the treatment of POMC deficiency obesity.